magronp/levy-nmf/README.md

 We provide in the `data/` folder:

 - The data used for the experiment on fluorescence spectroscopy, which has been provided by Cyril Gobinet from [Université de Reims](https://www.univ-reims.fr/biospect/presentation/membres/membres,22804,37993.html).
-- Short guitar excerpts from the [IDMT-SMT-GUITAR](https://zenodo.org/record/7544110)) databse.
+- Short guitar excerpts from the [IDMT-SMT-GUITAR](https://zenodo.org/record/7544110) database.
 Please cite the corresponding paper if you use it.

 In addition, our experiments use the [Dexmixing Secret Database (DSD100)](http://www.sisec17.audiolabs-erlangen.de/) for music separation.
 Download it, and unzip it in the `data` folder (or change the dataset path accordingly).

 ### Reproducing the papers' results

-The files in the `scripts/` folder allows to reproduce the various experiments from our papers (fitting impulsive noise, fluorescence spectroscopy, music inpainting, and music accompaniment enhancement).
+Run the files in the `scripts/` folder to reproduce the various experiments from our papers (fitting impulsive noise, fluorescence spectroscopy, music inpainting, and music accompaniment enhancement).

 Several additional scripts are provided in the `analysis/` folder to explore the behavior of Lévy NMF (robustness to initialization, convergence of the algorithms, majorize-equalization performance).